-- A) 99 percent removal of Cryptosporidium oocysts; - B) 99.9 percent removal and/or inactivation of Giardia lamblia cysts; and - C) 99.99 percent removal and/or inactivation of viruses. - 2) This subsection (c)(2) corresponds with 40 CFR 141.552(b), which

-USEPA has designated as "reserved."
-This statement maintains structural correspondence with the corresponding federal regulation. - d) Requirements for a lime-softening system.
-If a supplier practices lime softening, the supplier may acidify representative combined filter effluent turbidity samples prior to analysis using a protocol approved by the Agency.
+- c) Requirements for alternative filtration systems. - 1) If your system consists of alternative filtration(filtration other than slow sand filtration, diatomaceous earth filtration, conventional filtration, or direct filtration) you are required to conduct a demonstration (see tables in subsection (b) of this Section).
+Your system must demonstrate to the Agency, using pilot plant studies or other means, that your system's filtration, in combination with disinfection treatment, consistently achieves: - A) 99 percent removal of Cryptosporidium oocysts; - B) 99.9 percent removal and/or inactivation of Giardia lamblia cysts; and - C) 99.99 percent removal and/or inactivation of viruses. - 2) This subsection (c)(2) corresponds with 40 CFR 141.552(b), which USEPA has designated as "reserved."
+This statement maintains structural correspondence with the corresponding federal regulation. - d) Requirements for lime-softening systems.
+If your system practices lime softening, you may acidify representative combined filter effluent turbidity samples prior to analysis using a protocol approved by the Agency.

+BOARD NOTE: This Section is derived from 40 CFR 141.550 through 141.553, as added at 67 Fed.
+Reg.
+18 12 (January 1 4, 2002).

-BOARD NO OTE: D erived from 40 CFR 141.550 through 141.553 (2002).
-(Source: Ad lded at 2 6 Ill.
-Reg) effective) Section 611 .956 Individual Filter Turbidity Requirements a) and u icability.
-A Subpart B system supplier that serves fewer than 10,000 persons atilizing conventional filtration or direct filtration must conduct continuous toring of turbidity for each individual filter in a supplier's system.
-The wing requirements apply to continuous turbidity monitoring: 1) Monitoring must be conducted using an approved method in Section 611.231; 2) Calibration of turbidimeters must be conducted using procedures specified by the manufacturer; 3) Results of turbidity monitoring must be recorded at least every 15 minutes: 4) Monthly reporting must be completed according to Section 611.957(a); and 5) Records must be maintained according to Section 611.957(b).
+(Source: Added at 26 Ill.
+Reg. , effective) Section 611.956 Individua al Filter Turbidity Requirements 3

+- a) Applicability.
+A Subpart B system supplier that serves fewer than 10,000 people and utilizing conventional filtration or direct filtration must conduct continuous monitoring of turbidity for each individual filter at your system.
+The following requirements apply to continuous turbidity monitoring: - 1) Monitoring must be conducted using an approved method in Section 611.231;